Conengmo/battle_map_tv/README.md

 ## To-do

-- screen orientation
-- rotate image
-- restore previous image
+- when opening an image scale it to fit the screen
+- put the sliders for panning back
 - Release on Pypi
 - Investigate running it as executable